 "The greatest change of the modern era – the digital revolution – presents an ever-evolving array of challenges for all players in society – companies, their counsel, their vendors, their customers and even their governments."

-This year, we identify 363 practitioners from 233 firms and 68 countries who are the leading lawyers in the field.
+This year, we identify 360 practitioners from 233 firms and 68 countries who are the leading lawyers in the field.
 Seven firms stood out in our research due to the number of practitioners they field to this edition.
 DLA Piper once again leads our research with an extremely impressive 16 lawyers recognised from seven different jurisdictions.
 Following closely behind is Gray Plant Mooty, which boasts one of the "world's leading franchise practices", and has 13 practitioners selected.
-International heavy-weight Dentons and specialist franchise firm Plave Koch both boast seven inclusions in this edition.

 We also single out the 10 most highly regarded franchise lawyers in the world.